geo-python/site/source/lessons/L1/exercise-1.rst

         The GitHub.com homepage

 3. Enter a username, email address, and password.
 Click Create an account.
 4. When prompted to select a plan, choose the free option.
-We will provide private repositories through the course GitHub organization account.
-5. Once you have a GitHub account, go to **Slack** and **post a message** in the `#week-1 <https://geopython2019.slack.com/messages/CM157NX41>`__ channel with your **full name, GitHub username and which course are you taking**.
+5. Once you have a GitHub account, go to our **Slack** page at `geopython2020.slack.com`__. *We have sent an invite link to Slack to all registered participants before the first lesson.*
+6. **Post a new message** in the `#week-1 <https://geo-python-2020.slack.com/archives/C018Z51GKNG>`__ channel with your **full name, GitHub username, course code** (GEOK_3030 or GEOG-329-1).

-For example, ``Dave Whipp, davewhipp, Geo-Python`` or ``Henrikki Tenkanen, HTenkanen, AutoGIS``.
+For example, ``Dave Whipp, davewhipp, GEOK_3030`` or ``Vuokko Heikinheimo, VuokkoH, GEOG-329-1`` (please use comma to separate the different parts).
 This will help us know you were able to create your account, that you have also figured out how to use Slack, and we'll know who is who on GitHub :).

-We have sent an invite link to Slack to all registered participants before the first lesson.
+Students from other universities, you can add the name of your home institution (Aalto / Turku / Oulu) in stead of the course code like this;
+``Tua Nylén, tuanylen, Turku``.

 Part 2 - Cooking up some Python
 -------------------------------